World Bank / IFC

 The IFC Performance Standards establish requirements across eight dimensions: social and environmental assessment, labour and working conditions, resource efficiency and pollution prevention, community health and safety, land acquisition and involuntary resettlement, biodiversity conservation, indigenous peoples, and cultural heritage.
 Application of these standards to corridor infrastructure would create the most rigorous safeguard framework of any corridor financing instrument.

 The World Bank's Inspection Panel and the IFC's Compliance Advisor Ombudsman provide accountability mechanisms that affected communities can access when safeguard violations occur.
 These mechanisms have established track records and institutional credibility that newer DFI accountability offices may lack.
-Our advocacy encourages World Bank/IFC involvement in corridor financing partly because it brings these robust accountability mechanisms to corridor governance.
+Editorial analysis encourages World Bank/IFC involvement in corridor financing partly because it brings these robust accountability mechanisms to corridor governance.

 Implementation Challenges